 A PhD proposal does not need to be long.
 In fact, I encourage applicants to be as concise as they can – Research Council application forms generally allow a couple of sides, 10 pt font minimum, so I would stick to that.
 For a social science PhD, proposals will contain a number of common elements:

 A short paragraph describing your topic, stating why it is important.
 First and foremost, you should be proposing a project which is fresh and original rather than repeating previous studies.
-The best research in my field tends to be both policy/community-relevant and able to make a contribution to cutting-edge academic debates, so look for a social need and gaps in the relevant literature.
+This doesn’t necessarily mean a completely new topic, but it should at least mean looking at an existing topic in a new way.
+The best research in my field tends to be both policy/society-relevant and able to make a contribution to cutting-edge academic debates, so look for a social need and gaps in the relevant literature.
 Your project should pass the ‘so what?’ test on both intellectual and practical grounds.
 This is especially the case if you want to work with a marginalised group as an outsider – your study needs to have clear benefits for your participants, and it should be obvious that you are the right person to do it and are doing it for the right reasons (if you’re not sure this is the case, perhaps read this post and reflect).
 If you’re applying for research funding, your project rationale should also link to the strategic priorities of the funding body.

 The trick is to develop research questions which both create a do-able project and account for the complexity of the social world, and to represent these as simply as you possibly can.
 This is difficult!
 Your research questions will probably go through several iterations with your prospective supervisor, so they don’t have to be perfect first time.